lculibrk/canseq_pipeline/README.md

 The pipeline is given as a snakemake workflow that can be run easily using the shell scripts under pipeline/, specifically assemble.sh and sealthis.sh.

 After installing the requisite software, you need to configure the workflow for your system.
-Specifically, you need to add the paths to the software used in the assembly in the following locations:
+Specifically, you need to make the following changes to the following files:

-assemble.sh:
+pipeline/assemble.sh:
 * Line 61 should point to your installation of Snakemake and the Snakefile for the pipeline

-Snakefile:
+pipeline/Snakefile:
 * Line 141 should point to the "reagent_seqs.txt" file, found in this repo under resources/, and the word "HISEQ" changed to the appropriate term in your FASTQ headers (dependant on the sequencing instrument you use)

+* Line 165 should point to the "remove_reads_from_fastq.2.pl" file found in this repo under resources/

+* Line 175 as in Line 141

+* Lines 215 and 226 should point to your installation of Supernova

+* Lines 267 and 279 should point to your installation of tigmint (tigmint-make specifically)

+* Line 289 should point to your installation of abyss-fac

+* Line 301 should point to a bash script for running BUSCO.
+The script has been provided under resources/ and must be modified to work

+* Lines 367 and 378 should point to your installation of LINKS

+resources/busco.sh

+This file is not entirely necessary and the line using this file in the Snakefile may be replaced by a line running BUSCO ie. python /path/to/BUSCO.py ...\[arguments]....
+In fact this is recommended.